 Are there any areas of your life that you need to fight for your freedom?
 Or perhaps a hidden sin that you need to confess to God and trusted friends or family?

 If so, take a leap of faith and open that door of your heart to the Lord so he can bring you, and your girls, into the light to live a life of freedom.

 Ready to start walking in freedom?
-Join True Girl founder Dannah Gresh on November 19th for our very first moms-only online workshop!
-We’ll tackle the top 3 lies moms believe and equip you with the truth that will set you free.
-Register today at mytruegirl.com/moms
+Join True Girl founder Dannah Gresh on March 18th for a moms-only online workshop!
+We'll tackle the top 3 lies moms believe and equip you with the truth that will set you free.
+Register today at mytruegirl.com/parentsworkshop